Healthy Building Material Research

 GREENGUARD serves as Underwriters Laboratories’ (UL’s) third party certification program for products used in interior spaces.
 Its chief purpose is to ensure healthy indoor air quality by setting standards for strict chemical and particle emission limits.
 These standards are primarily for building materials, finishes, interior furnishings, furniture, cleaning products and electronic equipment.
 Products are tested in environmental chambers.
 Measured emission levels are converted to air concentrations representing what a person will actually breathe.

 There are several types of GREENGUARD certifications: GREENGUARD, GREENGUARD Gold, and GREENGUARD Private Label.
 Companies that seek basic GREENGUARD certification must comply with emission limits from strict building codes, government recommendations, and other third party certification programs.
 These include: ANSI/ASHRAE Standard 62.1-2007, Ventilation for Acceptable Indoor Air Quality, the US Environmental Protection Agency’s recommended exposure factors, The World Health Organization exposure limits, Washington State’s indoor air quality program, Germany’s Blue Angel Program, LEED for New Construction (LEED-NC) and, LEED for Commercial Interiors (LEED-CI).
-In scenarios where the emission levels differ, the more stringent number applies.
+In scenarios where the emission levels differ, the more stringent requirement applies.

 GREENGUARD Gold Certification (formerly known as GREENGUARD Children and Schools Certification) requires lower emission limits that account for those more susceptible to chemical emissions such as children and the elderly.
 The exposure to VOCS can be no greater than 1/100 of the currently published ACGIH Threshold Limit Values (TLVs) and no greater than one-half of the California Chronic Reference Exposure Levels (CCRE).
 GREENGUARD Gold products are eligible to earn credits for CHPS Best Practices Manual K-12 Schools, LEED, NAHB Green Building Guidelines, & Green Globes, amongst others.
 GREENGUARD Private Label applies to an entire company that adopts GREENGUARD standards for all its products.

 A large part of the analysis is determined by Pharos’s “GreenScreen for Safer Chemicals” assessment.
-A GreenScreen assessment is either conducted by a Licensed GreenScreen Profiler, or a “List Translator.”
-A List Translator is an automated comparison tool that determines a chemical’s score based on how many hazard lists it’s on.
+A GreenScreen assessment is either conducted by a licensed GreenScreen Profiler, or a “list translator.”
+A list translator is an automated comparison tool that determines a chemical’s score based on how many hazard lists it’s on.

 GreenSpec’s product list contains over 2,600 environmentally preferable products.
 All products are chosen by GreenSpec’s independent editorial staff with the goal of ensuring an unbiased look at the market’s greenest building materials.
-GreenSpec does not accept any advertisements nor does it allow/require manufacturers to pay to get their product evaluated or listed.
+GreenSpec does not accept advertisements nor does it allow/require manufacturers to pay to get their product evaluated or listed.
 No chamber testing or additional transparency/disclosures are required to be listed.

-To achieve 3rd-party verification, and HPD must have 100% disclosure of known ingredients and/or 100% disclosure of known hazards down to 1000 ppm.
+To achieve 3rd-party verification, a HPD must have 100% disclosure of known ingredients and/or 100% disclosure of known hazards down to 1000 ppm.
 This is a relatively new program and currently only larger industry leaders seem to be going for HPDs in a rush to prepare for LEEDv4 requirements.
 The disclosed material ingredients may look scary, but these companies are leading the way in transparency and therefore being rewarded in the green building community.

 Contact us if you need help on your next healthy building project!